 The next leap

 In the near future, the Advanced LIGO detectors will be increased to full power, boosting their sensitivity to gravitational waves, which will allow more distant events to be discovered.
-With increasingly sensitive instruments and new detectors to be constructed in other locations around the world, this first detection is surely just the beginning.
-Soon we may discover things we don’t even know we don’t know yet.
+With increasingly sensitive instruments and new detectors to be constructed in other locations around the world, soon we may discover things that above and beyond anything we could have predicted.

-Professor Alberto Vecchio "It is the dawn of a new era for astronomy and astrophysics"
+“It is the dawn of a new era for astronomy and astrophysics.”

 Learn about our other Birmingham Heroes ➤